 Mesothelioma symptoms vary depending upon the organ system(s) that are affected.
 In the case of mesothelioma lung cancer, symptoms most often include:

-pain and difficulty breathing;
+- pain and difficulty breathing;

-wheezing and coughing;
+- wheezing and coughing;

-coughing up blood; and
+- coughing up blood; and

-body aches and general feelings of illness.
+- body aches and general feelings of illness.

 Mesothelioma cancer of the lung lining or pleura most often results from on-the-job asbestos exposure, although there are other forms of exposure that can lead to this deadly type of cancer.
 It can take anywhere from 10 to 30 years for mesothelioma symptoms to become apparent.
 Just a couple instances of exposure are believed to be sufficient to cause this disease.

 There are a total of three types of mesothelioma, with each form impacting a different part of the body.
 Pleural mesothelioma is the most commonly diagnosed form, accounting for approximately 7 in 10 cases.
-This type of cancer impacts the pleura, which is lining of the lungs.
+This type of cancer impacts the pleura, which is the lining of the lungs.

-Another form is peritoneal mesothelioma, which affects the lining of the abdominal cavity, called the peritoneum.
+Another form is peritoneal mesothelioma, which affects the lining of the abdominal cavity called the peritoneum.
 The third form of this disease is pericardial mesothelioma, which impacts the heart’s lining, also known as the pericardium.

 Causes of mesothelioma cancer are limited.
 In fact, the only recognized cause of mesothelioma is exposure to asbestos, though other factors such as smoking can make mesothelioma more or less likely in some individuals.
 Industrial laborers were widely subjected to asbestos exposure on the job, as the material was widely used throughout the 20th century.
 Asbestos was favored for its longevity, affordability and its resistance to heat, flame, water and friction.
-Few of these workers knew they were being exposed to asbestos and thus put at risk for mesothelioma, despite the fact that many manufacturers were aware the material was hazardous.
+Few of these workers knew they were being exposed to asbestos and thus were put at risk for mesothelioma, despite the fact that many manufacturers were aware the material was hazardous.
 This can provide your attorney with a solid basis for a legal claim.

 Mesothelioma is most common in individuals who worked at a job that led to asbestos exposure.
 Industries and occupations with the highest mesothelioma risk include:

-Shipyard workers, particularly those who worked in boiler rooms;
+- Shipyard workers, particularly those who worked in boiler rooms;

-Auto mechanics who work around asbestos brake pads;
+- Auto mechanics who work around asbestos brake pads;

-Construction workers who worked around asbestos drywall, flooring, adhesives and insulation;
+- Construction workers who worked around asbestos drywall, flooring, adhesives and insulation;

-Factory workers in facilities where asbestos-laden products were manufactured;
+- Factory workers in facilities where asbestos-laden products were manufactured;

-Mines where the mineral was extracted from the earth; and
+- Mines where the mineral was extracted from the earth; and

-Military personnel, especially Navy veterans who served on ships that were insulated and fireproofed with asbestos.
+- Military personnel, especially Navy veterans who served on ships that were insulated and fireproofed with asbestos.

 Even those who live with someone who worked in one of these professions may have suffered secondhand exposure due to contact with asbestos dust on clothing and other belongings.

-Many factors impact an individual’s prognosis for mesothelioma cancer, including the cancer stage at the time of diagnosis, the location of the cancer, whether the cancerous cells have spread and metastasized and the individual’s overall health.
+Many factors impact an individual’s prognosis for mesothelioma cancer, including the cancer stage at the time of diagnosis, the location of the cancer, whether the cancerous cells have spread and metastasized, and the individual’s overall health.

 Due to the fast-moving nature of mesothelioma and its long latency timeframe, most who receive a Stage 4 mesothelioma diagnosis opt for comfort measures instead of aggressive treatment.
-But each case is unique so it’s important to consult with an experienced medical professional.
+But each case is unique, so it’s important to consult with an experienced medical professional.